Two Tang Prize Foundation Postdoctoral Fellowships awarded

 The Tang Prize for Biopharmaceutical Science is awarded every two years by the Tang Prize Foundation in recognition of important discoveries that have led to therapeutic advances.
 The Tang Prize Foundation was established in 2012 by Samuel Yin, a Taiwanese businessman and philanthropist with a strong interest in education.
 The mission of the Foundation, which is located in Taipei, is to recognize individuals whose work has been beneficial to the world and humankind, in four areas: Sustainable Development, Biopharmaceutical Science, Sinology and Rule of Law.
 The four Tang Prizes are awarded biennially, and the Tang Prize for Biopharmaceutical Science was first awarded in 2014 to James Allison and Tasuku Honjo for their pioneering work that led to the development of monoclonal antibodies that activate the immune system to attack tumor cells, now known as checkpoint therapy, and the 2016 Prize was awarded to Jennifer Doudna, Emmanuelle Charpentier and Feng Zhang for their development of CRISPR technology for genomic manipulation.
 In 2018, the Prize went to Brian Druker (Oregon Health Science University), Tony Hunter (Salk Institute) and John Mendelsohn (MD Anderson Cancer Center) for their discovery of the role of tyrosine phosphorylation in cancer, and the development of pharmaceutical approaches to targeting tyrosine kinases as a new cancer treatment modality – Brian Druker developed imatinib/Gleevec for treatment of chronic myelogenous leukemia, and John Mendelsohn developed cetuximab/Erbitux for treatment of colon cancer.

-For the 2020 competition, applicants were asked to submit a two-page research proposal together with three letters of recommendation and their CV.
-Sixteen applications were received and evaluated by the Committee.
-All the applications were of high quality making picking a winner extremely challenging.
-In the end, Annnelise Snyder, a postdoctoral fellow in Professor Susan Kaech’s group, was selected as the 2020 Salk Institute Tang Prize Foundation Fellow, to support her work on the role of prostaglandins in the tumor microenvironment in pancreatic cancer.
+For the competition, applicants are asked to submit a two-page research proposal together with three letters of recommendation and their CV to be evaluated by the Committee.
+All applications have been of high quality, making picking each winner extremely challenging.
+In the end, Annnelise Snyder, a postdoctoral fellow in Professor Susan Kaech’s group, was selected as the 2020 Salk Institute Tang Prize Foundation Fellow, to support her work on the role of prostaglandins in the tumor microenvironment in pancreatic cancer; and Helen McRae, a postdoctoral fellow in Professor Diana Hargreaves’s lab, was selected as the 2021 Salk Institute Tang Price Foundation Fellow, to support her work of identifying novel ways to convert tumor-promoting macrophages into tumor-fighting macrophages.

 Overview: Increasingly cancer is seen as a disease of dysregulated signal transduction.
 The discovery in the late 1970s that certain viral oncoproteins are constitutively activated forms of protein kinases led to an intense interest in the role of protein phosphorylation in cancer, and there is now evidence that nearly half of the 535 protein kinases in the human kinome can play a role in human cancer.
 Several of the first generation of rationally targeted small-molecule drugs approved for cancer therapy, such as Gleevec, are directed against oncogenic protein kinases, with over 60 now in use in the clinic.